DouglasUrner/Canvas/README.md

 # canvas

-A Jekyll theme for use with [Canvas]() courses where the majority of the content is hosted in GitHub.
-The content on GitHub is published as a project GitHub Pages site.
+A Jekyll theme for use with [Canvas](https://canvas.instructure.com) courses where the majority of the content is hosted in GitHub and published as a project GitHub Pages site.

+## TODOs and Issues

+- [ ] CSS includes
+- [ ] Site variables (fonts, colors)
+- [ ] Tabbed assignment pages
+- [ ] Documentation

 ## Installation